Who Can Apply for a Raffle Permit

 - Your organization must withhold income tax for any prize valued at $5,000 or more.

-- If for any reason your permitted raffle is not completed and a prize is not awarded on the approved drawing date, your organization must take all steps necessary to notify ticket purchasers of that fact and return all money received from ticket purchasers within thirty days.
+- If for any reason your permitted raffle is not completed and a prize is not awarded on the approved drawing date, your organization must take all steps necessary to notify ticket purchasers of that fact and return all money received from ticket purchasers within 30 days.

-Applying for a Raffle Permit (first time applicants)
+Applying for a Raffle Permit (First-Time Applicants)